-CodeWarrior can unlock a device using the command sequence described in Section 7.2.2 by selecting the Debug menu, then selecting DSP56800E, followed by Unlock Flash.
+CodeWarrior can unlock a device by selecting the Debug menu, then selecting DSP56800E, followed by Unlock Flash.
 Another mechanism is also built into CodeWarrior using the device's memory configuration file.
-The command "Unlock_Flash_on_Connect1" in the .cfg file accomplishes the same task as using the Debug menu.
+The command "Unlock_Flash_on_Connect 1" in the .cfg file accomplishes the same task as using the Debug menu.